zkotti/fun-in-lockdown/guide.md

 * borrow a ukulele from a friend or buy one that feels right for you
 * get in the right mindset to play and put aside your fears and doubts about playing
 * tune your ukulele
-* practise some chords starting with C
+* practice some chords starting with C
-* practise a strumming pattern
+* practice a strumming pattern
 * learn a song and enjoy yourself

 Source: https://ukuleletricks.com/how-to-play-ukulele/

 ### Writing/Composing Music

 The quarantine is a great opportunity if you want to compose your own music!
 You can check out [MuseScore](https://musescore.com/), the world's leading free and open-source software for writing music.
 It offers a user-friendly interface and immensely powerful features.
-If you are interested, you may also want to check out MuseScore's GitHub reposotory [here](https://github.com/musescore/MuseScore).
+If you are interested, you may also want to check out MuseScore's GitHub repository [here](https://github.com/musescore/MuseScore).

 Additionally, MuseScore offers a large database of free-to-access sheet music.
 You can find sheet music ranging from [Imagine by John Lennon](https://musescore.com/user/6662591/scores/4369656) to [Undertale theme song](https://musescore.com/user/5174461/scores/1321576)!